ljdursi/computecanadian/discussion-paper/03_prologue.md

 the team at the weekly group meeting was so impressed that she almost felt a little sheepish.
-Or, at least right up until the new grad student asked if she could now analyze the simulated data using exactly the same pipeline as the experimental data , and compare it with two other data sets she had found from researchers in Ontario and Australia; Prof.
+Or, at least right up until the new grad student asked if she could now analyze the simulated data using exactly the same pipeline as the experimental data, and compare it with two other data sets she had found from researchers in Ontario and Australia; Prof.
 Reeves started enthusing about the idea.